 | Hard, swollen, or thrombosed hemorrhoids | Need for treatment options | Consult a healthcare provider |

-If home remedies like warm baths or over-the-counter creams aren’t helping, it’s essential to get a professional evaluation.
-Additionally, symptoms such as fever or severe abdominal pain could signal infection or other serious conditions, so don’t hesitate to seek immediate medical attention.
-Your health matters!
+If warm baths or over-the-counter creams aren’t helping, a professional evaluation is the right next step.
+Fever or severe abdominal pain could point to infection or another serious condition, so get checked out promptly.
+Your health is worth prioritizing.

 - Over-the-counter hemorrhoid creams for temporary relief

-- Sitz baths, soaking for 10-15 minutes to promote healing
+- Sitz baths, soaking for 10–15 minutes to support healing

 - Ice packs or cold compresses applied for 20–30 minutes to reduce swelling

-- Medical interventions like rubber band ligation or sclerotherapy for severe cases
+- Medical procedures like rubber band ligation or sclerotherapy for more severe cases

-- Consulting a healthcare provider if you experience rectal bleeding, severe pain, or if hemorrhoids become hard
+- A visit to a healthcare provider if you have rectal bleeding, severe pain, or hemorrhoids that have become hard

 | Measure | Description | Benefits |